Seychelles Yacht Charter Guide

-An archipelago of 115 islands northeast of Madagascar, the Seychelles is the perfect antidote to the grayness of city life.
-If there is one thing that the Seychelles is known for it’s an overwhelming variety of sea life and with 42 per cent of the country protected it seems the islands will continue to remain as pristine as they are today.
+An archipelago of 115 islands northeast of Madagascar, Seychelles is the perfect antidote to the grayness of city life.
+If there is one thing that Seychelles is known for it’s an overwhelming variety of sea life and with 42 percent of the country protected it seems the islands will continue to remain as pristine as they are today.

-Full of natural wonders as it is, it comes as no surprise that the Seychelles has two UNESCO World Heritage Sites: Aldabra, the world’s second largest raised coral atoll and Vallée de Mai on Praslin, where you can find some of the best specimens of the Coco-de-Mer palm and its famed nut.
+Full of natural wonders as it is, it comes as no surprise that Seychelles has two UNESCO World Heritage Sites: Aldabra, the world’s second-largest raised coral atoll, and Vallée de Mai on Praslin, where you can find some of the best specimens of the Coco-de-Mer palm and its famed nut.